 Step 4.
 Use the New Google Slides Template

 Once you've completed your template, you're ready to use it.
 Do this by modifying the template example to create an actual presentation.

 1. Make a copy of the template using the File > Make a copy option on the main menu.

 2. Rename the copy so you don't overwrite over your template.

-3. Right-click on any sample slides you intend to use more than one and use the Copy command from the pop-up menu to make a duplicate of it.
+3. Right-click on any sample slides you want to use more than once and click Copy to duplicate it.
 Delete any template slides you don't need to use.